deancruz1/deancruz1.github.io/README.md

-# deancruz1.github.io
+# Portfolio-Website
 A website where my portfolio will be stored.
-If you find yourself unable to access this website due to DNS issues, please go <a href="https://deancruzgg.github.io/">here</a>.

 Resources and links used: